GiorgiNefaridze/notewave/README.md

 it will execute **expo start** 👀.

-Final step is to download Expo application on mobile to see the project.You can download on [Android](https://play.google.com/store/apps/details?id=host.exp.exponent&hl=en&gl=US) as well as on [IOS](https://apps.apple.com/us/app/expo-go/id982107779)
+Final step is to download Expo application on mobile to see the project.
+You can download on [Android](https://play.google.com/store/apps/details?id=host.exp.exponent&hl=en&gl=US) as well as on [IOS](https://apps.apple.com/us/app/expo-go/id982107779)

 run the project on your device and scan the QR Code.
 Have fun 🚀